OrrMatzkin/OOP-Ex5-Simplified-java-Verifier/README.md

  cd OOP-Ex5-Simplified-java-Verifier/documentation
 ```

-open the `index.html` file with your web broswer.
+Open the `index.html` file with your web broswer.